how to decoupage fabric

 Share & Save for later!

-Learn how to paint and decoupage furniture with this gorgeous painted vanity project.
+Learn how to paint and decoupage furniture with fabric on this gorgeous painted vanity project.
 Painted furniture with peacock fabric decoupaged to the drawers.
+A step-by-step guide for how to paint a bold vanity, decoupage furniture, upholster a seat, and add a stencil.
+Filled with easy steps, tips, tricks, and a video.

 How to Paint and Decoupage Furniture